The Ultimate Guide For How To Enclose Your Porch With Clear Vinyl

 This is the most common and recommended method for enclosing a porch.
 It’s also the easiest and cheapest method.
 Using grommets to install a porch enclosure also allows for the easiest storage as it can simply be rolled up.
 Some people roll up the vinyl and tie it to the underside of the porch when it’s not in use and some people will remove it completely and store it in the garage or shed.

-This method requires you to go to the hardware store and pick up some 3/8” grommets and a grommet kit.
+You can get 3/8” Grommets and a Grommet Kits HERE.
 Important please make sure you use stainless steel or brass grommets or something that won’t rust.
 Don’t be scared of this approach as it simply a glorified hole-punch.
 It’s an easy 2-step process using the kit.
-Step 1: Take the circle hole punch and use a hammer to “stamp” out the hole through the vinyl.
+Step 1: Take the circle hole punch and use a hammer to “stamp” out the hole through the vinyl placing it about an inch from the outside edge.
 It’s like a small heavy-duty cookie cutter that you are hitting with a hammer.
 Step 2: Place the metal grommet through the hole in the vinyl and place the second part of the grommet on the other side sandwiching the vinyl.
 Using the hammer tap them together until they are tightly fastened.
-Install these roughly 2 feet apart.
+Install these roughly 18" apart or less to increase the strength and durability of your panel.
 Please note the closer the grommets are placed together the tighter the seal you will have around the window.
 Once the grommets are installed take a 1/2” washer with a small enough hole for a screw to go through it.

 On YouTube there are some how to videos that show people placing gaff tape around the edges before installing the grommets.
 We have found most people skip this step in the process and have no problem with the install.
 We feel it simply adds more work.
 All you need to do is screw and unscrew your panels and they come right off.